WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 ## I. Motivation

-Floating-point types are extremely versatile in their ability to represent real numbers across a very wide range of values.
-However, the cost of this versatility is a loss of accuracy and a variation in accuracy across linear ranges of values.
+Floating-point types are highly versatile in their ability to represent real numbers across a very wide range of values.
+However, the cost of this versatility is a loss of precision and a variation in accuracy across linear ranges of values.
 In particular, absolute ranges of value with linear distribution - such as temporal and spatial coordinates and unit intervals - gain very little from being